Potato-js/weeb-bot/README.md

 A Free and Open-Source Discord Bot with Premium and Advanced Features with a local dashboard

-## NOTE: The dashboard is STILL a WIP DO NOT USE IT

-Since I'm still working on how the dashboard will work right now it's just a rough login page with servers you are in.

 ## About

 This is a bot I started purely for fun.
 The bot is fully coded in python with an added dashboard coded in Discord Flask.
 If you have any features or any bugs check the issue template.
 More features will be added soon!
 Check the roadmap on what I'm planning to add.